PDLT-University-of-York/test-split-site/docs/ultra/files.md

 !!!
 Summary

-    Files can be uploaded into Documents or directly to the Course Content area.

-    Most common file types can be previewed within the site without needing to be downloaded.
+    Files can be uploaded as standalone content items or within Documents.
+Most common file types can be previewed directly within the site.

 !!! principle "Relevant [VLE site design principles](../ultra/site-design-principles.md)"

     - 3.1 Essential: Organise module materials in sections that support student progress through the module.
     - 3.4 Essential: Site and materials content is accessible.
     - 3.6 Essential: Links and materials titles describe the destination or content.

+There are two methods to upload files to your site.
+Choose the most appropriate method for how you intend the file to be used, and make sure that it is organised in your site structure.

 ## Standalone content item